chindraba-work/repo-template/docs/CONTRIBUTING.md

 If you find a bug, or have an issue with how something works, or doesn't work, open an [Issue](../../../issues) on the project page.
 Typos also qualify as an issue.

 Maybe it is not a bug, or is the result of a prior decision, maybe it is a problem and needs to be fixed.
-Either way, the [Issue](../../../issues) will be seen and handled.bbb
+Either way, the [Issue](../../../issues) will be seen and handled.

 ### Find one, patch one

-If you find a truly serious bug, and know how to fix it, code the solution and create a Merge request, or a Pull request as the case may be, in this repo.
+If you find a truly serious bug, and know how to fix it, fork this repository, code the solution and create a Merge request, or a Pull request as the case may be, in this repo.

 Kudos to anyone willing to take the time to create solutions rather than notices.
 Please read the [__Contributor requirements__](#contributor-requirements) section above.